craftcms/anchors/README.md

 The following config settings are supported:

 - `anchorClass` – The class name that should be given to named anchors.
 (Default is `null`, meaning no class will be given.)
+- `anchorLink` – The "a" tag if you don't want a url and only inside the h-tag the anchor name.
+(Default is `true`, meaning the link is created.)
 - `anchorLinkPosition` – The position that anchor links should have within headings, relative to the heading text (`'before'` or `'after'`).
 (Default is `'after'`.)
 - `anchorLinkClass` – The class name that should be given to anchor links.
 (Default is `'anchor'`.)
 - `anchorLinkText` – The visible text that anchor links should have.
 (Default is `'#'`'.)